 You should have your own homeowners insurance, commonly called hazard insurance by mortgage companies, make sure that the mortgage company name, mortgagee clause and loan account number are listed on your policy.

-If you presently don’t have homeowners insurance, here are a few tips:
+If you presently don’t have homeowners insurance,

 Your servicer may require force-placed insurance when you do not have your own insurance policy or if your own policy doesn’t meet the requirements of your mortgage contract.
 In many instances, this insurance protects only the lender, not you.
 The servicer will charge you for the insurance.
 Force-placed insurance is usually more expensive than finding an insurance policy yourself.